 I still wonder if the amount of numbers on screen and systems could be trimmed down a bit, but that's just based on my initial impressions of the demo.
 I also think it might benefit from an easy mode, like FTL's Advanced Edition did, for when you mostly want to enjoy the experience of travelling through space and the bits of story.
 Aedma says the original two difficulty settings the team had in mind were 'very hard' and 'hardest'.
 A bit of flexibility would be nice.

 Still, I'm excited by the level of detail here.
-I like reading what the crew is dreaming about when they're in cryosleep.
-The art that illustrates each scenario is pretty, and the fun flavour text makes a good impression from what I read during the demo.
+I like reading what the crew is dreaming about when they're in cryosleep, because the flavour text is fun.
 At Gamescom, the developer brought little printouts of the original art that brings the universe to life, and each one looks like a tiny fridge magnet of a piece of '70s sci-fi art.

 It's out in Early Access later this year, with a full release in 2019.